apache/tvm/docs/dev/relay_pass_infra.rst

 Pass Constructs
 ^^^^^^^^^^^^^^^

-The pass manager is designed in a hierarchical manner, and it could work at various granularity of a Relay program.
-A pure virtual class ``PassNode`` is introduced to sever as the base of the different optimization passes.
+The pass infra is designed in a hierarchical manner, and it could work at various granularity of a Relay program.
+A pure virtual class ``PassNode`` is introduced to serve as the base of the different optimization passes.
 This class contains several virtual methods that will be implemented by the subclasses at the module level, function level, or a sequence of passes..